AGhiuta/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The 4th image might be difficult to classify because it is partially occluded.

-The last image is not part of the dataset on which the model was trained, so, obviously it fails on classifying this one.
-It also was expected the model to be less confident in its predictions on this test case than on the other ones.
+The last image is not part of the dataset on which the model was trained, so it obviously fails on classifying this one.
+It was also expected the model to be less confident in its predictions on this test case than on the other ones.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).